Bevy Tutorial: Pong

 The reason is so that we can treat positions generically.
 We will be writing a system that works over all things that have Position

-and we don't want to be searching through all these components fields to find them.
+and we don't want to be searching through all these different components and their fields to find them.

 Now, we also will want to make it easy for us to create our ball.
 And we could right now by assembling the pieces ourselves: